tebe372/MCW-Media-AI/Whiteboard design session/WDS trainer guide - Media AI.md

     -   Have the customer team provide one objection for the presenting team to respond to.

-    -   The presentation, objections and feedback should take no longer than 15 minutes.
+    -   The presentation, objections, and feedback should take no longer than 15 minutes.

     -   If needed, the trainer may also provide feedback.